 So after watching season three of Miami Vice, you’re left wondering, “Do I need a car or a speedboat in Miami?”
 Sadly, the answer is the less exciting of the two.
 While the Metrorail (high speed), Metromover (free rapid transit downtown), and Metrobus options are great if you live downtown, everyone else will likely be in a car.
 Walk Score gives Miami a 72, so compared to Florida’s average score of 45, this is one city where you can strut your stuff.

 Winter won’t be a worry here (January’s average high temperature is 75 degrees), but hurricanes – or the threat of them - will get your attention each summer.
 The Atlantic hurricane season officially runs from June 1 through November 30, but August and September are the months that you’ll find yourself watching way more of The Weather Channel than you’d like.
 Buy yourself some peace of mind by having an evacuation plan and organizing a disaster supply kit complete with water, non-perishable food, a flashlight, batteries, portable radio, cash, and whatever else you think you might need if you lose power for several days.

-Living in Miami can present some challenges in the way of language, cost, climate and crime, but if you find a nice place to live, you’ll call one of the most vibrant, action-packed cities on the globe home.
+Living in Miami can present some challenges in the way of language, cost and climate, but if you find a nice place to live, you’ll call one of the most vibrant, action-packed cities on the globe home.
 Enjoy it!